My Plantiful Cooking

 ✔Helpful tips

-• Avoid kneading dough for too long!
-The more the gluten develop, the tougher your seitan will be.
+• Avoid over-kneading the dough - The more the gluten develops, the tougher and more rubbery your seitan will be.

-• Let cooked vegan doner kebab cool for at least an hour before slicing.
+• Allow to cool before slicing - Let cooked vegan doner kebab cool for at least an hour before slicing.
 The texture will be even better if you refrigerate it overnight!
-When ready to serve, slice it up thinly and pan-fry them before using.
+When ready to serve, slice it thinly and pan-fry them before use.

 🥙How to serve